natehalsey/ScrumBot/README.md

 !assign [taskID] [user] - assigns specific user to task with taskID

-!tasklist - prints out the product backlog
+!tasklist - uploads an image of the product backlog

 !mdlist - prints out the product backlog in md format